ApplicationCraft/applicationcraft.com/source/developers/user-guide/scripting-apis/client-api/useful-browser-functions/window-object.html.markdown

 <td width="15">
 </td>
 <td width="759">
   Displays a dialog box that prompts the visitor for input.
-See [showPrompt()](/developers/user-guide/scripting-apis/client-api/app-functions/showprompt)
+See <a href="/developers/user-guide/scripting-apis/client-api/app-functions/showprompt">showPrompt()</a>

 </td>
 </tr>